jadethai/disaster-tweet-sentiment/README.md

 # disaster-tweet-sentiment

-Binary classifier that predicts whether a tweet is about a disaster or not.
+binary classifier that predicts whether a tweet is about a disaster or not